This page will provide you with an overview of the concept of Intermediation, both what it means and how it is used in the context of legal research.

 A citator reports when a document is cited in some other more recent publication.
 With case law, legal citators indicate when a given case has been cited by a later case, and if so, what effect that later citation has on the original case.
 Any case you plan to rely on as precedent must be carefully updated using a legal citator.

-Key numbers are like the Dewey Decimal System for the Law.
-Like call numbers on the spines of library books, key number bring similar cases together.
+Key numbers are like the Library of Congress (LC) classification for the law.
+Like call numbers on the spines of library books, key numbers bring similar cases together.

 To make it easier for the computer, the topics have all been assigned numbers.
 In the example below, the topic Eminent Domain has been assigned the number 148:

 Eminent Domain 61

 The picture of the key becomes the letter "k."

 So the complete online key number reads: 148k61